 - G2 reviewers flag limited live human support from Intercom itself, a pattern worth noting for a support platform

 Intercom’s positioning shifted decisively in 2025.
 The homepage now reads “The only helpdesk designed for the AI Agent era,” and that’s not marketing copy.
 3,755 G2 reviews average 4.5/5; praise concentrates around Fin’s actual resolution rate and the in-app context agents see during live conversations.
-Intercom published a head-to-head of Fin vs Zendesk AI , showing Fin at 96% answer rate on multi-source questions vs Zendesk’s 78%; the methodology is vendor-produced but the gap tracks with our test results.
+Intercom published a head-to-head of Fin vs Zendesk AI , showing Fin at 96% answer rate on multi-source questions vs Zendesk’s 78%; the methodology is vendor-produced, so read it as directional rather than neutral.
 The watch-out is the per-outcome billing: a 10,000-ticket/month team with 67% AI resolution is generating ~6,700 billed Fin resolutions at $0.99 each, $6,633/month on top of seat costs.
 Run the math before signing.
 Best for product-led SaaS teams where in-app context makes Fin measurably better than a generic chatbot.

 Pricing breakdown